raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     'reginaldus' => false
 ```

+Even though we don't need anything else to build recognizers for strings and symbols, our tools exist for our convenience, so it's ok to make "inessential" tools that simplify our lives and make our code easier to read.

-These tools exist for our convenience, so let's make `just`, a version of `just1` that is convenient to use:
+Let's make `just`, a version of `just1` that is convenient to use:

 ```javascript
 const EMPTY = {